GStudiosX2/webx-canvas/README.md

 [pull request](https://github.com/face-hh/webx/pull/170)

-# formats
+# Formats

-There are two supported formats: ppm png
+There are currently two supported formats:

+ppm

+png

 PPM is a really simple format and is fast to encode